-How Can STEM Education Shape Future Opportunities?
+How STEM Education Can Shape Future Opportunities

 STEM education, encompassing Science, Technology, Engineering, and Mathematics, holds the key to shaping future opportunities in an increasingly complex world.
 In today’s knowledge-driven society, proficiency in STEM disciplines enables students to excel both academically and in real life.